-For example, if you have a 2-year-old who has a food allergy, you can encourage him to check with you about what he puts in his mouth.
+Get an early start.
+The sooner you begin, the better.
+If you have a 2-year-old with a food allergy, encourage him to check with you about what he puts in his mouth.
 "Ask him to do this, even if he doesn't get it right every time," says Christine Szychlinski, manager of the Food Allergy Program at Children's Memorial Hospital in Chicago.

 "We start teaching children what foods they're allergic to at 3 or 4 years of age," says allergist Paul V. Williams, MD, of Northwest Allergy and Asthma Center in Mount Vernon, WA.

 Make it less about discipline and more about learning.
-Start as soon as your child's allergy is diagnosed, Szychlinski says.
+Start as soon as your child is diagnosed, Szychlinski says.

 - Their allergy triggers and what they can't eat

 - To not accept food from anyone other than their parents

 - To not eat foods they aren't sure about